DanielaBWeiss/BeerW-BigData-Project/README.md

 The goal of this project is to understand how to work with **Big Data**, do **data cleaning** and **processing**, and last but not least - **feature engineering** and **classification modeling**.

+Specifically the project revolved around the task of understanding the unique characteristics of alcohol orderings in bars and restaurants.

 ## Using our Code

 ### Data